Cyclone Inigo: Impact

 The precursor tropical disturbance dropped heavy rainfall in eastern Indonesia; on the island of Flores, Larantuka recorded 223 mm in a 24-hour period.
 The rainfall caused flash flooding and mudslides, primarily in Flores but also on West Timor and Sumba.
 In some locations, the depth of the floodwaters reached 5 m.
 The Oessao River in West Timor exceeded its banks, which flooded seven villages.
 In Kupang in West Timor, the system destroyed hundreds of homes and large fields of corn, bean, and rice crop.
 Heavy damage was reported near Ende, where flooding and mudslides destroyed 20 houses and destroyed the roads connecting to East Flores.
 In Ende, a total of 294 animals were killed.
 The city's airport was flooded with 1 m of water, preventing aerial transportation and leaving the city temporarily isolated.
 In East Flores Regency in eastern Flores Island, the system left 75 destroyed houses, along with 77 severely damaged and a further 56 receiving light damage.
 Damage in Indonesia totalled less than $6 million (2003 USD, $6.8 million 2007 USD), and 102 injuries were reported.
 The Indonesian representative to the Tropical Cyclone Committee of the World Meteorological Organization in 2004 reported the death toll related to the disaster in Indonesia as 58 fatalities.

 Additionally, the precursor disturbance produced rough seas along the coastlines, which resulting in the sinking of 12 sailing vessels.
 Two ships, each with a crew of five to eight people, were reported missing to the southwest of Sumba, after Cyclone Inigo passed over their location on 3 April.

 Inigo moved ashore on Australia as a weak tropical cyclone, though several locations reported winds near gale force.
 The storm dropped light to moderate precipitation near its landfall location, with a maximum rainfall total of 226 mm, of which 128 mm of rain fell in 80 minutes.
 No casualties or significant damage was reported in the country.

 Aftermath

 Shortly after the storm passed through Indonesia, local government and Red Cross officials distributed assistance to the storm victims, including food, medicine, clean water, and mattresses; additionally, the government sent about Rp400 million (2003 IDR, $50,000 2003 USD).
 The affected citizens resided in temporary shelters, including schools, police offices, and shelters built by local governments.
 Officials deployed machines to remove debris from the roads affected by the landslides.

-As a result of its damage, the name Inigo was retired subsequent to its usage; its name was replaced with Iggy, which was first used in 2012.
+As a result of its damage, the name Inigo was retired and will not be used for another tropical cyclone in the region.
+Its name was replaced with Iggy, which was first used in 2012.